ghostnetwork/aken/cento/README.md

     * Relies on ability to remove connection
     * Draw dashed line to EndProgramView?

+  * Repair connections after deleting items
-  * After deleting a view, need to auto-connect views that were on either side of deleted view
+    * Need to auto-connect views that were on either side of deleted item

   * Sequence
     * Sequence object